aschaeffer/rust-ecs-ui/README.md

 - [x] Entity: Render Rounded Border
 - [x] Entity: Migrate from Overlay to Renderer
+- [x] Entity: Relayout all incoming and outgoing connectors with double click on the entity
 - [ ] Entity: Symbol: Render SVG / Icon

 #### Properties